5 Prominent Causes And 10 Symptoms Of Dyscalculia Disorder In Children

 5 Top Causes of Dyscalculia in Children:

 Even though the exact cause of dyscalculia is unknown researchers state some factors that are responsible for this disorder.
 These include:

 Dyscalculia can be genetic or a hereditary disorder.
 If you struggled with simple math concepts, then there are high chances that your child too may find dealing with math problems really difficult.
-Dyscalculia can be passed down from generation to generation.
+Dyscalculia can be passed down from valium online generation to generation.

 - Brain Structure: